bartobri/bitcoin-toolkit/README.md

 wait for what could be days, it will do the job.

 To create a vanity address, pipe your vanity string to btk and use the 'vanity' command.
-Below we use -i for a case insensitive match, which I generally suggest you use as well.
+Below we use -i for a case insensitive match.

 ```
 $ echo "btc" | btk vanity -i